-The fuses are located in a power distribution module under the dash below the headlight switch.
+The fuses are located in a power distribution module under the driver seat.
 If there is any type of electrical system failure, always check the fuses first.

 ■ NOTE: To remove the fuse, compress the locking tabs on either side of the fuse cover and lift out.